PEO and COVID-19

 Individuals and firms holding a C of A from PEO must adhere to the professional liability insurance regulations required by the Professional Engineers Act.

 Certificate of Authorization (C of A) applicants must designate a PEO licence holder who is an employee or partner in the firm to assume professional responsibility for the services provided.
 Generally, C of A holders are required to carry professional liability insurance as laid out in the regulations under the Professional Engineers Act.
 In the absence of insurance, they are required to disclose to each and every client that they do not hold liability insurance, and obtain the client's written acknowledgement of this disclosure.
-When submitting your application, please include:

-·A master business licence if the entity has a different operating/business name
+- Master Business Licence if the entity has a different operating/business name

 Download the Certificate of Authorization application (Please note: this form is fillable electronically)